ljm565/fhir_server/docs/1_fhir_server.md

 ```
 </details>

-<br>After completing the `docker-compose.yml` file, you can run a FHIR server using it:
+<br>After completing the `docker-compose.yml` file, you can run a FHIR server using it.
+Then you are able to access a FHIR server at `localhost:8080` once it's running.
 ```bash
 # Base execution
 docker compose -f docker-compose.yml up --build     # If you alread have image, you don't need '--build' option